awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 Reduce the size of maximum transmission unit \(MTU\)\.
 The MTU size determines the maximum size, in bytes, of a packet that can be transferred in one Ethernet frame over your network connection\.
 For more information, go to [The connection to the database is dropped](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-drop-issues.html) in the *Amazon Redshift Cluster Management Guide\.*

 **Connection to the Database Times Out**
-Your client connection to the database appears to hang or timeout when running long queries, such as a COPY command\.
+Your client connection to the database appears to hang or time out when running long queries, such as a COPY command\.
 In this case, you might observe that the Amazon Redshift console displays that the query has completed, but the client tool itself still appears to be running the query\.
 The results of the query might be missing or incomplete depending on when the connection stopped\.
 This effect happens when idle connections are terminated by an intermediate network component\.
 For more information, go to [Firewall Timeout Issue](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-firewall-guidance.html) in the *Amazon Redshift Cluster Management Guide\.*

 **Client\-Side Out\-of\-Memory Error Occurs with ODBC**
 If your client application uses an ODBC connection and your query creates a result set that is too large to fit in memory, you can stream the result set to your client application by using a cursor\.
 For more information, see [DECLARE](declare.md) and [Performance Considerations When Using Cursors](declare.md#declare-performance)\.